 1. An example of a sefer whose author had a primary element of "earth" was the Rambam's sefer Mishneh Torah.
 In this sefer - which was the primary sefer of the Rambam - the author establishes each halachah in its proper place and defines the boundaries of each halachah, which is a use of the element of "earth": putting each thing in its proper place.
-This shows you that the root element of the Rambam's soul was the element of earth.
-This is in contrast to the Rambam's sefer Moreh Nevuchim, which is not written in any particular order.
+This shows you that the root element of the Rambam's sefer Moreh Nevuchim, which is not written in any particular order.